 This deeply flawed bill is now even worse due to amendments added in the first vote.
 The House adopted an amendment that would make it harder for states to get certain waivers for “work requirements,” including waivers for high-unemployment areas and for the harsher new requirements mandated by the legislation.
 The House also adopted amendments that would cut the bill’s funding for job training programs, allow states to privatize SNAP operations, and deny food assistance to people who are re-integrating into society after incarceration for certain convictions.
 All told, these and other changes increased the bill’s SNAP benefit cut by $4.9 billion.

-The Farm Bill is bad for women—and the consequences don’t stop there.
+H.R.
+2 is bad for women—and the consequences don’t stop there.
 The proposed changes to SNAP would make too many women face harmful trade-offs in order to meet a basic human need: having enough to eat.
-And when women face impossible decisions, the livelihood and wellbeing of their families hang in the balance.
+And when women face impossible decisions, the livelihood of their families and the strength of our state economy hang in the balance.

 The focus now is on the Senate with their own version of the bill.
 The Senate Agriculture Committee nearly unanimously passed a bipartisan bill that supports farmers and protects SNAP.
 Leadership on both sides of the aisle worked hard to draft a fair and effective piece of legislation.